salestream/js-client/docs/LeadOpportunityApi.md

 <a name="leadIdOpportunityOpportunityIdPut"></a>
 # **leadIdOpportunityOpportunityIdPut**
-> SuccessResponse leadIdOpportunityOpportunityIdPut(id, opportunityId, value, estCloseDate, assignee, confidence, opts)
+> SuccessResponse leadIdOpportunityOpportunityIdPut(id, opportunityId, opts)